YonatanTussa/Custom-Programming-Language-Interpreter/README.md

 Create a .yt file and write your own code.

 #### Ex:
-program.yt is a program that takes two values and returns whether or not they are equal.
+program.yt is a simple program that takes two values and returns whether or not they are equal.